lawrennd/old_talks/_ai/intellectual-debt-and-the-death-of-the-programmer.md

 mechanisms that help us quantify the quality of what we are doing and maintain standards.
 Regardless, in a complex legacy code base the intellectual debt is significant.
-The main route to dealing with it is to hope you have an old-hand Engineer, let's call him Lancelot, who's long-standing presence in your organisation gives them a handle on how things are constructed.}
+The main route to dealing with it is to hope you have an old-hand Engineer, let's call him Lancelot, whose long-standing presence in your organisation gives them a handle on how things are constructed.}